clenk/challenges/challenges/strpos/README.md

 * Work in the `strpos.php` file.
 * Reimplement the `strpos()` function from PHP as `my_strpos()`.
 * Refer to the [documentation](http://www.php.net/manual/en/function.strpos.php) for `strpos()`.
-* Only handle the `haystack` and `needle` arguments.
+* The closer you follow the documentation, the more points you get.

 ### Bonus Points
-* Extra points can be earned for solving this problem in creative ways.
+* Extra points can be earned for solving this problem in creative ways. ("creative" does not equal code golf)
-* More bonus points can be earned by implementing the extra `offset` argument, with code to demonstrate its use.